robotframework/robotbackgroundlogger/README.rst

 It also provides a method the main thread can use to forward the logged messages to Robot Framework's log.

-This class is available since Robot Framework 2.8.7 as ``robot.api.logger.BackgroundLogger``.
-This project can still be used for backwards compatibility with older Robot Framework versions.

 Robot Background Logger is hosted in `Github`__ and downloads can be found from `PYPI`__.
 Installation can be done with pip::